Spread, then Target, and Advertise in Waves: Optimal Budget Allocation Across Advertising Channels: Literature Review

 \section{Literature Review}

 As this work draws upon the literature in multiple areas, we will discuss antecedents in each area in turn:

-\emph{Consensus}: Linear consensus-seeking dynamics are some of the oldest models used to model the spread of opinions \cite{degroot1974reaching}.
-In these models, opinions (states) are taken to be continuous, and each node uses a (weighted) average opinion of its neighbors' opinions in each time-step to update its opinion.
-Continuous-time variants of these dynamics, as well as the closely related literature on flocking\cite{olfati2006flocking} have have been rigorously studied by control theorists \cite{olfati2007consensus, spanos2005dynamic, ren2005survey}.
+{\emph{Consensus and opinion dynamics}: Linear consensus-seeking dynamics are some of the oldest models used to model the spread of opinions and social influence, first proposed by French \cite{french1956formal} and expounded upon by DeGroot \cite{degroot1974reaching}.
+In these models, opinions (states) are taken to be continuous real variables, and each node uses a (weighted) average opinion of its neighbors' opinions in each time-step to update its opinion.
+Abelson \cite{abelson1964mathematical} provided a continuous-time variant of these dynamics, which is the model we base our work upon.
+This work was generalized first by Taylor \cite{taylor1968towards} to also incorporate individual-specific prejudices, leading to the desirable persistence of opinion cleavage within such simple models (leading to a dynamics very similar to ours).
+Other closely related continuous-time variants of these dynamics have been rigorously studied by control theorists \cite{olfati2004consensus, olfati2007consensus, spanos2005dynamic, ren2005survey}.
 Most of these results focus on asymptotic properties of these dynamics and their convergence, and not on their finite-time behavior and the effect of influence on such behavior.
+While more complex models of opinion dynamics have been proposed and studied in detail \cite{hegselmann2002opinion, friedkin1990social, marsden1993network}, the linear consensus dynamics remains a baseline for comparison.
+Recent detailed overviews of the developments in the field of opinion dynamics make the above distinctions and limitations clearer \cite{friedkin2015problem, proskurnikov2017tutorial}.} Finally, the linear approximation of the effect of external influence on opinion dynamics also follows a long-standing tradition \cite{taylor1968towards, friedkin1990social}. {Our work covers finite-time budget-constrained opinion change with a specific goal, while the focus of these papers is understanding asymptotic properties of these systems (without strategic interventions and goals).}